lopespm/lopespm.github.com/source/_posts/2016-10-05-deep-reinforcement-learning-racing-game.markdown

 Artificial neural networks work quite well for inferring the mapping implied by data, giving them the ability to predict an approximated output from an input that they never saw before.
 No longer do we need to store all state/action pair’s q-values, we can now model these mappings in a more general, less redundant way.

 This is perfect.
-We can now use a neural network to model the Q-function, which accepts a state and an action on its input and outputs the corresponding Q-value.
+We can now use a neural network to model the Q-function: the network would accept a state and an action for input and would output the corresponding Q-value.
 Training-wise, we can feed in an action and state to get the network’s output and calculate the expected Q-value using the formula above.
 With these two values, we can perform a gradient step on the squared difference between the expected value and the network’s output.

 This is perfect, but there is still room for improvement.
 Imagine we have 5 possible actions for any given state: to get the optimal future value estimate (consequent state’s maximum Q-value) we need to ask (forward pass) our neural network for a Q-value 5 times per learning step.

-Another approach (used in [DeepMind’s](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) [network](http://www.readcube.com/articles/10.1038/nature14236?shared_access_token=Lo_2hFdW4MuqEcF3CVBZm9RgN0jAjWel9jnR3ZoTv0P5kedCCNjz3FJ2FhQCgXkApOr3ZSsJAldp-tw3IWgTseRnLpAc9xQq-vTA2Z5Ji9lg16_WvCy4SaOgpK5XXA6ecqo8d8J7l4EJsdjwai53GqKt-7JuioG0r3iV67MQIro74l6IxvmcVNKBgOwiMGi8U0izJStLpmQp6Vmi_8Lw_A%3D%3D)) would be to feed in the game’s screens and make the network output the Q-value for each possible action.
+Another approach (used in [DeepMind’s](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) [network](http://www.readcube.com/articles/10.1038/nature14236?shared_access_token=Lo_2hFdW4MuqEcF3CVBZm9RgN0jAjWel9jnR3ZoTv0P5kedCCNjz3FJ2FhQCgXkApOr3ZSsJAldp-tw3IWgTseRnLpAc9xQq-vTA2Z5Ji9lg16_WvCy4SaOgpK5XXA6ecqo8d8J7l4EJsdjwai53GqKt-7JuioG0r3iV67MQIro74l6IxvmcVNKBgOwiMGi8U0izJStLpmQp6Vmi_8Lw_A%3D%3D)) would be to feed in the game’s screens and have the network output the Q-value for each possible action.
 This way, a single forward pass would output all the Q-values for a given state, translating to one forward pass per optimal future value estimate.

  {% imgcap /files/dqn_outrun/q_network_formulations.png Image courtesy of Tambet Matiisen’s <a href='https://www.nervanasys.com/demystifying-deep-reinforcement-learning'>Demystifying Deep Reinforcement Learning</a> - Left: Naive formulation of deep Q-network.
 Right: More optimized architecture of deep Q-network, used in DeepMind papers. %}

-Q-Learning and Neural Networks are the center pieces in a deep Q-network reinforcement learning agent and I think that by understanding them and how they fit together, it can be easier to picture how the algorithm works as a whole.
+Q-Learning and Neural Networks are the center pieces of a deep Q-network reinforcement learning agent and I think that by understanding them and how they fit together, it can be easier to picture how the algorithm works as a whole.

 #Implementation